noahpolimon/reiter/README.md

 * Not using features of Zig that have an uncertain future, e.g, `usingnamespace` (see [zig#20663](https://github.com/ziglang/zig/issues/20663))
 * Avoid using `anytype` wherever possible unless:
   1. The type would be long to type or not easy to find out if used as function parameter, e.g, `Iter(Enumerate(Take(FilterMap(Chain(Once(...), ...)))))`
-  2. The type could really be of any type, e.g, tuple fields.
+  2. The type could really be of any type, e.g, struct fields.

 ## License